Two-dimensional fluids via matrix hydrodynamics: Introduction

 Another established technique for 2-D hydrodynamics is non-linear PDE analysis.
-It has provided a flora of rigorous and deep results, but at the cost of somewhat restricted settings, for example perturbations of steady solutions.
+It has led to many rigorous and deep results, but at the cost of restricted settings, for example perturbations of steady solutions.
 We refer to the monograph of Marchioro and Pulvirenti~\cite{MaPu2012} and the lecture notes of {\v{S}}verák~\cite{Sv2011} for an overview.

-The grand vision, of course, is to bridge PDE analysis results with predictions from statistical hydrodynamics.
+The grand vision is to bridge PDE analysis results with predictions from statistical hydrodynamics.
 It is a notoriously difficult problem.
-A flavor of the difficulty is captured in the following ``incompatibility'' between the two approaches: The statistically predicted vortex condensation implies merging of equally signed vorticity regions.
-Yet, in the \mbox{2-D} Euler equations, vorticity is transported by the fluid velocity field, so merging can only occur by trapping increasingly narrow, but deep, vorticity variations in an overwhelmingly complicated stretch-and-fold process.
-These variations cannot ``disappear'' in the $C^1$-topology required for the strong formulation of the governing PDE.
-Indeed, the $C^1$-norm along regular solutions can, and in numerical simulations typically does, grow extremely fast (e.g., double exponential \cite{KiSv2014}).
+As a flavor of the difficulty, the two approaches seem incompatible: The statistically predicted vortex condensation implies merging of equally signed vorticity regions.
+Yet, in the dynamics of the \mbox{2-D} Euler equations, vorticity is advected by the fluid velocity field, so merging can only occur by trapping increasingly narrow, but deep, vorticity variations in an overwhelmingly complicated stretch-and-fold process.
+These variations cannot disappear in the $C^1$-topology.
+Indeed, the $C^1$-norm along regular solutions can grow extremely fast, up to double exponential \cite{KiSv2014}, and in numerical simulations it typically does grow extremely fast.

-A third tool for 2-D hydrodynamics is to carry out numerical experiments (e.g., Fig.~\ref{fig:non-vanishing}, where the mixing phase \textsc{(b)} captures a typical stretch-and-fold process).
+A third tool for 2-D hydrodynamics is to carry out numerical experiments (as illustrated in Fig.~\ref{fig:non-vanishing}, where the mixing phase \textsc{(b)} captures a typical stretch-and-fold process).
 Indeed, since the work of Lorentz~\cite{Lo1962} in the 1960s, computer simulations have guided many analytical results in fluid dynamics; recent examples are found in the references \cite{Gr1990, Sh2013, KiSv2014, ElJe2020, ChHoHu2021,WaLaGoBu2022}.
-But how can we know if the numerical results are consistent with the geometric structures principal to the long-time behavior?
-The key is to ensure that the finite-dimensional dynamical model resulting from the discretization is itself a Lie--Poisson system.
-Such a model was provided by Zeitlin~\cite{Ze1991,Ze2004}, based on quantization results of Hoppe~\cite{Ho1982,Ho1989}.
-It is the only known self-consistent spatial discretization of 2-D Euler, yet surprisingly underexplored.
+But are the numerical outcomes consistent with the geometry known to influence the long-time behavior?